matt-holden/tfs-enhancement/README.md

 ### Installation
 ---

 Download the `chrome-tfs.crx` file, navigate to the extensions panel in chrome (you can also navigate to `chrome://extensions/`, then drag and drop the `chrome-tfs.crx` into the extenstions pane.
+To download `chrome-tfs.crx` from this repo, right click the file above and select "Save link as...".

 ### Usage
 ---